-There’s no doubt that visiting a national park is a little different than it was pre-COVID-19.
-The parks were closed when the pandemic hit earlier this year, and they’re all at different stages of reopening: Visitors may find that some roads or facilities remain closed, as are some visitor’s centers, for example, including those at Shenandoah and Canyonlands National Parks.
-And you’ll want to check each state’s rules before visiting: some states with popular parks, such as Acadia in Maine, have 14-day quarantine rules in effect for out-of-state visitors (in Maine you can also show proof of a recent negative Covid-19 test).
+Visiting a national park is undoubtedly different than it was before the pandemic.
+Although every park has reopened, some roads or facilities may remain closed or only partially available to visitors.
+At Shenandoah National Park, for example, theaters and exhibits are closed in the visitor centers, though stores are open to a limited number of guests, and rangers and staff are available to answer questions and provide assistance.
+And you’ll want to check each state’s rules before visiting: some states with popular parks, such as Acadia in Maine, have 14-day quarantine rules for out-of-state visitors (in Maine you can also show proof of a recent negative COVID-19 test).

 The National Park Service (NPS) is encouraging but not requiring visitors to wear face masks in its parks.
 Yellowstone’s website asks visitors to “wear face-coverings in high-visitation areas and inside visitor facilities.”
-But some properties, such as hotels, within parks may be more assertive in asking guests to wear them.
+But some third-party vendors, such as Xanterra, which manages everything from restaurants to lodges at parks such as the Grand Canyon and Yellowstone, have implemented mandatory mask requirements at their properties.
 Health officials consider wearing masks that cover the nose and mouth a crucial infection-prevention measure.

 NPS officials are also asking visitors to follow social distancing practices, and you may find changes such as plexiglass shields in visitor centers and stores to protect against coronavirus transmission.
 Social distancing, however, is not guaranteed.
 Glacier National Park has warned visitors that on some popular trails, “passing within six feet of others is unavoidable.”
 Large crowds — often not wearing masks — have been reported at popular sites such as Yellowstone’s “Old Faithful.”

-Here’s more on what visitors can expect at some of the big parks, and information on whether visiting these destinations is safe for you, for park workers and for communities.
-(Note: Before visiting a specific National Park Service site, be sure to check its web page for updates and alerts.)
+Here’s more on what visitors can expect at some of the big parks and whether they’re safe for you, for park workers and for communities.
+Note: Before visiting a specific National Park Service site, be sure to check its web page for updates and alerts.

 Can I go to any national park now?

 All 62 national parks have reopened, but things can change quickly.
-On July 1, Big Bend National Park in Texas closed until further notice when a park resident tested positive for COVID-19.
+On July 1, Big Bend National Park in Texas closed for more than a month when a park resident tested positive for COVID-19.
 The availability of services and facilities can vary from park to park, and some parks may restrict the number of visitors (Yosemite, for example, is using a reservation system).

 A few other examples of parks’ opening status:

 Acadia: The Park Loop Road, carriage roads and most hiking trails are open.
 You’ll need to buy an entrance pass online and print it before you go.
 Campgrounds are closed; the Jordan Pond House Restaurant is open for takeout only.
-The park asks visitors to “adjust expectations,” practice social distancing and “not rely upon site staff to ensure their protection from contagious disease.”
+The park asks visitors to “adjust their expectations,” practice social distancing and “not rely on park staff to ensure their protection from contagious disease.”
 Again, note that Maine has a two-week quarantine rule.

 Grand Canyon: The East Entrance to the park is closed due to COVID-19 lockdowns for the neighboring Navajo Nation, so you’ll need to enter through the South Entrance.
-The North Rim entrance was closed due to wildfires but reopened on June 30.
-The park isn’t issuing new overnight camping permits for the inner canyon, nor for Mather Campground.
-South Rim shuttle buses aren’t running, ranger programs are canceled, and most visitor centers and museums are closed.
+South Rim shuttle buses are running with limited service, ranger programs are canceled, and most visitor centers and museums are closed.
 The Grand Canyon lodges, including the popular Bright Angel and El Tovar, are all open.

-Yellowstone: The park has been testing its employees for COVID-19 and on June 30 reported that all 179 tested were negative.
-Officials plan to continue testing throughout the summer.
-The park is also testing its wastewater system for signs of the coronavirus.
+Yellowstone: Since June, the park has tested nearly 1,500 asymptomatic employees for COVID-19 and the results have all been negative, park staff announced in August (two symptomatic employees tested positive in July and have since recovered).
+Officials plan to continue testing employees.
+Yellowstone is also testing its wastewater system for signs of the coronavirus.
 Both the Wyoming and Montana entrances are open, as is the big loop road connecting visitors to major sites such as Old Faithful.
-Cabin-style accommodations have been available since the park reopened, and Xanterra has opened a limited number of rooms in three park lodges, with other lodges to reopen on a limited scale this week.
+Most lodges, campgrounds and cabins are open.

-Restrooms, gas stations and trails are open, as are certain visitor centers and stores; backcountry camping is now allowed; food service is “grab-and-go.”
+Restrooms, gas stations and trails are open as well, as are certain visitor centers and stores.
+Backcountry camping is now allowed and food service is “grab-and-go.”

 Yosemite: To reduce crowding, Yosemite is allowing visitors to drive into the park only if they have reservations (even for those who have annual or lifetime passes).
 It’s accepting 3,600 vehicles a day, about half the number it welcomed in June 2019.
-You need either a wilderness permit for backpacking, a camping or lodging reservation, or a day-use entrance reservation, made at recreation.gov, available at 7 a.m.
-Pacific time on the first of each month for dates that month and the next.
-(See more information here.)
+You need a wilderness permit for backpacking (see information here on obtaining a permit).

-Only Upper Pines Campground (at 50 percent capacity) and Wawona Horse Camp are open.
-Yosemite Valley Lodge, Curry Village and the Ahwahnee are open as well.
+Upper Pines Campground (at 50 percent capacity) is open, as are Yosemite Valley Lodge, Curry Village and the Ahwahnee.

 Roads, gas stations, restrooms and most trails are open, though the park asks hikers to keep their distance from others.
 Visitor centers are closed, only some food service is available, and there are limited ranger programs.